mautic/documentation/en/forms/progressive_profiling.md

 ## Configuration

 There are 2 possible ways how you can configure a form field to display only when needed.
 The configuration is in the __Behavior__ tab in the field configuration form.
 The Behavior (Progressive Profiling) can be configured for all field types except the _email_ and the _button_ field.
-Email must be always visible because it is identifier of a contact and Mautic's tracking is not yet 100% accurate.
 The button field must be always visible because otherwise the form couldn't be submitted.

 It's recommended to use the email field in each form.
+It's recommended to use the email field in each form.
+It's recommended to use the email field in each form.
+From Mautic 2.9 email should be hidden, but be aware of that.
+Email as identifier of a contact could unusable if same PC is used by more people (public library, schools...).

 ### 1. Display field only if the value is not known yet